Yu-Yy/DMD/README.md

 python evaluate_mnt.py
 ```

-## License
+## License and Usage Restrictions
 Code related to the DMD is under Apache 2.0 license.
+This project is intended for academic research purposes only and cannot be used for commercial purposes.

 ## Citation
 If you find our repo helpful, please consider leaving a star or cite our paper :)